 - attending parties puts pressure on your wardrobe game & makes you worry about your weight which triggers over-exercising and skipping meals and then… eating the rest of the chips and dip after everyone’s gone home

-- seeing loved ones involves your cousin’s famous peach pie and Auntie Sophie’s SECRET made-from-scratch (*cough* Pillsbury’s) shortcake cookies
+- seeing loved ones involves your cousin’s famous peach pie and Aunt Sophie’s SECRET made-from-scratch (*cough* Pillsbury’s) shortcake cookies

-- being back in your home town and hanging out with family & friends can be emotionally charged (AKA invites everybody to get all up in your biz about wedding, baby and other-milestones) prompting a 4th round of Dom Pérignon… as grandma side-eyes your empty ring finger.
+- being back in your home town and hanging out with family & friends can be emotionally charged (everybody wants to know if there’s a wedding, baby or other-milestone on the horizon) prompting a 4th round of Dom Pérignon… as grandma side-eyes your empty ring finger.
 (Hot tip: next year channel Audrey Hepburn and wear long, elegant black gloves).
-Then once again you find yourself in a pitch-black kitchen, lit only by the light of the fridge, engaging in “Who gives an F!”-eating
+Then once again you find yourself in a pitch-black kitchen, lit only by the light of the fridge, engaging in “Who gives an F!”-eating aka bingeing

 - spending a week at your new boyfriend’s parent’s house might make (oversharing here!) going to the loo less regular

 Who needs a holiday to recover from the holidays?